ChristopherHeiland/Demand-forecasting/README.md

 ## Key findings
 - Promotions lift average sales by ~39%
-- Stores closer to competitors (<1km) show slightly *higher* average sales than distant ones — counter to the naive assumption, likely because competition clusters in high-traffic locations
+- Stores closer to competitors (<1km) show slightly higher average sales than distant ones — counter to the naive assumption, likely because competition clusters in high-traffic locations
 - Store identity and competition proximity matter more to the model than calendar features
-- ~13% of perishable goods went to waste in the synthetic waste model, mostly in dairy products
+- ~13% of perishable goods went to waste in the generated waste model, mostly in dairy products

 ## Tools used
-Python (pandas, scikit-learn, matplotlib), SQL (SQLite), Power BI Desktop
+Python (pandas, scikit-learn, matplotlib), SQL (SQLite), Power BI